Faculty and student perspectives on hybrid instruction

 Other Benefits

-- Blending helped to promote interest in the course material, with 59% of the students perceiving an increased interest in the content and 75% indicating that the approach helped them to go more in-depth on the topics.
+• Blending helped to promote interest in the course material, with 59% of the students perceiving an increased interest in the content and 75% indicating that the approach helped them to go into more depth on the topics.

-- Students reported that the major skills that they learned as a result of using the blended learning format were better time management and organization, more responsibility and self-discipline for learning, and increased proficiency in the use of technology for learning.
+• Students reported that the major skills they learned as a result of using the blended learning format were better time management and organization, more responsibility and self-discipline for learning, and increased proficiency in using technology for learning.
 Student comment: “I think [blended learning] teaches responsibility and that we are not always going to be spoon-fed the material (Kenney and Newcombe, 2011.”